LBALab/lba2remake/CONTRIBUTING.md

 If you have an idea that is not already listed there, you can [open an issue](https://github.com/agrande/lba2remake/issues/new) to suggest a new feature.

-You can also discuss and vote for the various [proposed evolutions](https://github.com/agrande/lba2remake/issues?q=is%3Aopen+is%3Aissue+label%3A%22%5Ba%5D+PROPOSAL%22) to the project.

 ## Contributing as a developer